8884414650 Skip to content

 • The method of payment: Workers paid by regular hourly wages or salaries should be classified as employees.
 Employees who invoice on a billable hour or project basis might qualify as independent contractors.

-• Who provides the equipment and materials for the job: Independent contractors are expected to use their own tools and equipment, while an employee may expect to have those furnished to them by an employer.
+• Who provides the equipment and materials for the job: Independent contractors are expected to use their own tools and equipment, while employees may expect to have those furnished to them by an employer.

-• The right to hire, fire, or discipline: An employer may hire and fire and discipline employees.
+• The right to hire, fire, or discipline: An employer may hire, fire, and discipline employees.
 With an independent contractor, an employer may only terminate the contract according to its terms.

 • The right to exercise control over details of the work: Employers may direct employees in specific details of how they perform their work, including when and where they must work.
 Independent contractors have much greater latitude in completing their work, as an employer only has an interest in the end result.

-Do Independent Contractors Have the Right to Workers’ Compensation Benefits in AZ?
+Do Independent Contractors Have the Right to Workers’ Compensation Benefits in Arizona?

-As noted before, Arizona does not require employers to furnish workers’ compensation benefits to an independent contractor.
+As noted before, Arizona does not require employers to carry workers’ compensation coverage for an independent contractor.

 Sometimes, it’s difficult for employees to know whether they actually qualify for workers’ compensation.
 Here’s an example: